drclcomputers/Prompt-Calculus/README.md

 On Windows, download and run 'prompt_calculus.exe'.

-On Linux, Mac, etc. download the source code and compile it using gcc or any other compiler.
+On Linux, Mac, etc. download the source code and compile it using gcc or any other compiler (be sure to include the argument "-static").

 Example: